anav5704/codeology/src/blogholder/5-amazign-tips-that-can-help-you-learn-coding-faster.md

 ---
-title: 5 amazing tips that can help you learn coding faster!
+title: 5 Amazing Tips That Can Help You Learn Coding Faster!
 description: >-
   It can be an exciting and exhilarating experience to learn to code, but it can also be challenging, especially for beginners...